-Though we are now in the cool, crispy days of fall, I have been reflecting back on the food discoveries and adventures we had this summer!
+Though we are now in the cool, crispy days of fall, I have reflected back on the food discoveries and adventures we had this summer!

 And the tacos were freaking awesome.

-- The Burger Barn in Jeffersonville is just a tiny, little shack in an unassuming lot – but their burgers are enormous, juicy, flavorful and wonderful!
+This restaurant is just a tiny, little shack in an unassuming lot!
+Nevertheless, their burgers are enormous, juicy, flavorful and wonderful!

 Choosing just one of the enticing varieties was difficult, but we were very satisfied with the locally sourced beef burgers and all the trimmings.

-- After Auntie DeeDee’s we had our lunch at the St. Johnsbury House of Pizza.
-My husband insists that “house of pizza” pizza always tastes amazing no matter where you have it.
-And his theory tested true: the pizza and the sandwiches for that matter were really tasty!
+After Auntie DeeDee’s we had our lunch at the St. Johnsbury House of Pizza.
+My husband insists that “house of pizza” pizza is always amazing no matter where you have it.
+And his theory tested true: the pizza as well as the sandwiches were really tasty!
 We are always on the lookout for houses of pizza.

-There is also lunch available all day, such as with sandwiches and soups.
-It’s very homey and you get lots of yummy food for your dollar.
+There are also sandwiches and soups available for lunch all day.
+It’s a very homey spot, and you get lots of filling food for your dollar.

 We are still committed to getting to the remaining hole-in-the-wall restaurants on the list.
 If we have to extend our challenge into winter, I’m sure we won’t mind.